Flexible Differentiable Optimization via Model Transformations: Application examples

-Using the above definition, we model ReLU as a layer in a neural network created in Flux.jl \cite{innes:2018}.
-The model was trained on MNIST image dataset \cite{lecun2010mnist} with $60,000$ greyscale training bitmaps of size $28 \times 28$.
+Using the above definition, we model ReLU as a layer in a neural network created in Flux.jl \citep{innes:2018}.
+The model was trained on MNIST image dataset \citep{lecun2010mnist} with \num{60000} greyscale training bitmaps of size $28 \times 28$.
 We define the function \texttt{matrix\_relu} with a matrix input because it allows training in batches, the first dimension of the matrix is the layer size, while the second dimension is the size of the batch.
+We note that, as in the other examples, everything is being executed on CPUs, no GPUs are involved.
+We use batches in CPUs because we empirically noticed that, for this particular example, it is faster to solve a single large problem than multiple small ones.